About

 Qualifications:

-• A high level of cultural competence and sensitivity to needs of middle school-aged girls and gender nonconforming students.
+• A high level of cultural competence and sensitivity to the needs of middle school-aged girls and gender expansive students.

 • Part-Time Middle School Music Teacher